bridgecrewio/yor/docs/2.Using Yor/applyTag.md

    ```
 ## Tagging Docker Files

-To add tags to your Dockerfile, run the following commands after the file has been built.
+To run Yor as a Docker container, run the following commands after the file has been built.
 ```sh
 docker pull bridgecrew/yor